Reference re Genetic Non‑Discrimination Act: Quebec Court of Appeal

 The government of Quebec referred the Genetic Non-Discrimination Act to the Quebec Court of Appeal for a constitutional opinion.
 A five-judge panel, composed of Chief Justice of Quebec Nicole Duval Hesler, and justices Marie-France Bich, Dominique Bélanger, Manon Savard, and Robert M. Mainville, heard the reference.
 The Court unanimously held that sections 1 to 7 of the Genetic Non-Discrimination Act were unconstitutional, as they did not fall within Parliament's jurisdiction over criminal law under section 91(27) of the Constitution Act, 1867.

 The reference question asked: "Is the Genetic Non-Discrimination Act enacted by sections 1 to 7 of the Act to prohibit and prevent genetic discrimination, ultra vires to the jurisdiction of the Parliament of Canada over criminal law under paragraph 91(27) of the Constitution Act, 1867?"

 Because the Attorney General of Canada declined to defend the legislation's constitutionality, the Court appointed Douglas Mitchell as amicus curiae.
 Interveners included the Canadian Life and Health Insurance Association, the Canadian Human Rights Commission, and the Canadian Coalition for Genetic Fairness.

-In its pith and substance analysis, the Court concluded that only section 9 of the Act directly prohibited genetic discrimination, while sections 1 to 7 were primarily intended to "encourage the use of genetic tests in order to improve the health of Canadians by supressing the fear of some that this information could eventually serve discriminatory purposes in the entering of agreements of in the provision of goods and services, particularly insurance and employment contracts."
+In its pith and substance analysis, the Court concluded that only section 9 of the Act directly prohibited genetic discrimination, while sections 1 to 7 were primarily intended to "encourage the use of genetic tests in order to improve the health of Canadians by suppressing the fear of some that this information could eventually serve discriminatory purposes in the entering of agreements of in the provision of goods and services, particularly insurance and employment contracts."
 The Court determined that promoting positive health outcomes did not constitute a valid criminal law purpose, such as addressing a "real public health evil."